Column Splice and Moment Weld Connections in Field Welding

 Additionally, on some of the latest power sources, the machine will automatically compensate for any voltage drop on the welding cable, so whatever you preset on the machine is exactly what you’ll get at the arc.
 There is no need to dial or step-in the correct parameters yourself.

-Another option for point-of-use control is Wireless Interface Control on Trailblazer® 325 and Big Blue® welder/generators.
+Another option for point-of-use control is Wireless Interface Control on Trailblazer® 325 and Big Blue® engine-driven welders.
 Providing full front panel access in a handheld remote, welders can switch processes, adjust amperage and voltage, fine-tune the arc and turn the machine off and on right at the joint.

 If it’s been a while since you’ve made changes or improvements to your welding operation, consider evaluating some of the new solutions on the market today.
 Implementing these best practices for welded moment connections and column splices in the field requires an up-front investment of time and money, but considering how much you’re likely leaving on the table, it’s a small price to pay.